 That sounds like a great deal, doesn't it?

-You may have thought writing emails is a thing of the past.
+You may have thought writing emails was a thing of the past.
+Well, it's not.

-The email's very much alive in the business world and has an important place in the hiring process.
-Mastering the art of email writing is just as important as being well-versed in crafting your resume or cover letter.
+Email is very much alive in the business world and has an important place in the hiring process.

 Remember, your communication style speaks of your values and your principles.

-Just three things: Stay clear, stay concise, stay professional.
+Just three things: Stay clear, stay concise, and stay professional.